Guidelines for the Final (Summative) Integrative Reflection Paper

-In what ways has my thinking and theology been most stretched, changed, transformed since I first began seminary?
+• In what ways has my theology or understanding of scripture been most stretched, changed, and transformed since I first began seminary?

-Looking back on all of the learning experiences, events, and people I have encountered in my seminary years, how would I sum up my current theological understanding of: a) God and the ways of God; b) the nature of Christian ministry; c) the church; d) my own gifts and callings in ministry?
+• Looking back on all of the learning experiences, events, and people I have encountered in my seminary years, how would I sum up my current theological understanding of: a) God and the ways of God; b) the nature of Christian ministry in our current post-Christendom context; c) the church in this context; d) my own gifts and callings in ministry?

-At this point in my life, how would I summarize my sense of call, my passion and my vision for ministry in a "personal mission statement" (2-3 sentences)?
+• At this point in my studies and my ministry, given that I have majored on a particular focus in my studies, how would I summarize my sense of call, my passion and my vision for ministry through a personal “mission statement" or “philosophy of ministry”?

 - Be ready to summarize key elements of your paper for the final Integrative Reflection Seminar.